lukso-network/website-support-center/docs/Extension/guides/backup-and-restore.md

 :::warning Utilizing the Hint

 Make sure to add a useful hint for yourself to remember your password.
-It is not possible to restore your UPs if you have added a password and don't remember.
+It is not possible to restore your UPs if you have added a password and forgot it.

 :::